 The Myth: “We need to offer products at every price point to serve the market properly.”

-BCG research found that U.S. consumer-goods companies increased the number of new products introduced annually by nearly 60 percent from 2002 through 2011, resulting in significantly higher costs throughout their supply chains, while total sales during that period grew at just 2.8 percent per year.[7]
+BCG research found that U.S. consumer-goods companies increased the number of new products introduced annually by nearly 60 percent from 2002 through 2011 — driving significantly higher supply-chain costs — while total sales grew at just 2.8 percent per year.[7]

 Implementation Principle: Create logical product steps with clear value differentiation.
 Eliminate overlapping products that create confusion without adding meaningful customer value.